chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

 from transformers import AutoConfig, AutoTokenizer, AutoModelForCausalLM, GenerationConfig
 ```

-Next, the LangChain framework and Hugging Face's models integrate to provide open-source libraries and tools for building context awareness and reasoning:
+Next, install the LangChain framework and Hugging Face's models; they integrate to provide open-source libraries and tools for building context awareness and reasoning:

 * HuggingFacePipeline provides a high-level API to perform tasks such as text classification and question answering.
 * UnstructuredMarkdownLoader loads markdown files.